-Storm damage has delayed all kinds of landscape projects.
+Mud has delayed all kinds of landscape projects.
 Equipment can't work in mud, and you can't plant in saturated soil.
 Many companies are 4 to 6 weeks behind schedule simply because the ground has been too wet for work.
-And hail damage to fleet vehicles can keep employees from getting to the job site.

-With each storm the backlog for tree services grows longer.
+With each storm the backlog for tree services has also grown longer.
 Companies must triage the damage after each storm.
 Fallen or leaning trees posing danger to life and property are top priority, which then delays work that was already scheduled.

 Weather has made delays unavoidable.
 Be patient and know that it's worth the wait to have a good landscape company do the work as soon as Mother Nature lets up.